galaxyproject/galaxy-hub/src/events/GCC2013/TrainingDay/API/index.md

 ## 4. Checking the contents of a history with the history contents API

 Histories can be thought of as containers for the datasets we produce over time.
-The python class for those datasets (that are associated with a history and a user) is !HistoryDatasetAssociation (HDA).
+The python class for those datasets (that are associated with a history and a user) is HistoryDatasetAssociation (HDA).